piedrro/napari-molseeq/README.md

 [![Python Version](https://img.shields.io/pypi/pyversions/napari-GapSeq2.svg?color=green)](https://python.org)
 [![napari hub](https://img.shields.io/endpoint?url=https://api.napari-hub.org/shields/napari-GapSeq2)](https://napari-hub.org/plugins/napari-molseeq)

-A **Napari** plugin for extracting time series traces from single molecule FRET data.
+A **Napari** plugin for extracting single molecule sequences from single/multi-channel SMLM microscopy data.

+Compatible with both ALEX and FRET data.
+All functions are parallelised/GPU accelerated where possible to increase performance.
+Multiple datasets can be loaded and processed in parallel.

 napari-molseeq uses **Picasso** (picassosr) as a backend and includes features for **aligning** image channels/datasets, **undrifting** images, **detecting/fitting** localisations and extracting **traces**, and supports both **ALEX** and **FRET** data.
 Traces can be exported in different formats for downstream analysis.